occampos/Global_Happiness_Analysis/README.md

 | <img src="https://github.com/occampos/Patterns_In_Happiness/blob/main/Visuals/data_all_years/data_all_years_15.png" width="700" height="580"> |
 |:--:|
 | *Visual 29; Country feature correlation heatmap for countries with highest varaince in happiness* |

+<p>&nbsp;</p>

+Visual 30 shows the difference between the correlation in happiness between the two groups.
+Interestingly perception of corruption has the greatest difference in correlation at a change of 0.58.
+This supports that corruption has a smaller impact on happiness in countries that do not have stable happiness and that once a country reaches a certain level of happiness then corruption has a larger effect on happiness.
+The same can be said for Freedom and GDP to a less significant extent at a difference of 0.35 and 0.26 respectively.
+Social Support, Generosity, and Life Expectancy show insignificant differences in correlation between the two groups.

 | <img src="https://raw.githubusercontent.com/occampos/Patterns_In_Happiness/main/Visuals/data_all_years/data_all_years_16.png"  width="546" height="215"> |
 |:--:|